 As a result, you will be able to identify your inefficiencies and make needful improvements.

 Now that we know a bit about how you can better manage your inventory, here are some techniques that will help you along the way!

 1) First in, First out

-First-in, first-out, or FIFO, is an inventory evaluation technique that many restaurants and hotels employ.
+First-in, first-out, or FIFO, is an inventory evaluation technique that many restaurants and hotels employ, especially as a part of their restaurant management strategy.
 Although the word has its roots in financial accounting, inventory management can also benefit from the approach.
 This method assumes that the products you buy first are also the products you must use and sell first.